JoyZadan/shop-kbeauty/README.md

 To achieve the above, the internal stakeholders' goals for the ecommerce shop are focused on:
 1. **Trustworthiness** - How can the online shop effectively present the trustworthiness and the high quality of the available K-Beauty products?
 2. **Simplicity and Ease of Use** - How can the quality of the content presented to end-users (shop visitors and shoppers) be easy to follow, engaging and provides balanced information and detail without being overwhelming or distracting?
-3. **Transparency** - How can we unsure that our contact information, the policies for shipping, returns and privacy and product reviews are easy to find?
+3. **Transparency** - How can we ensure that our contact information, the policies for shipping, returns and privacy and product reviews are easy to find?

 Source: [Web Designer Depot's Ultimate Guide to Designing ECommerce Websites](https://www.webdesignerdepot.com/2014/06/the-ultimate-guide-to-designing-ecommerce-websites/)